 ASC 203 World-History (3CH): This course provides an overview of World / General History.
 The course will conclude with discussions about perspectives on World History.
+It surveys the history of humankind since 250CE till 1990 CE.
+In addition, interregional, comparative, cross-cultural, transnational, and historiographical topics will be considered.
+The objective of the course is to explore the roots of contemporary globalization and to develop historical thinking and writing.

 ASC 204 Middle East History (3CH): This course provides an overview of Middle-Eastern History, including the sources of Middle Eastern History.
-The course will conclude with discussions about perspectives on Middle-Eastern History
+The course will conclude with discussions about perspectives on Middle-Eastern History.